temporalio/documentation/docs/node/queries.md

 ## What is a Query?

-**Queries** provide a mechanism to retrieve data OUT from a running Workflow.
+[**Queries**](/docs/concepts/queries) provide a mechanism to retrieve data OUT from a running Workflow.

 ## How to use Queries

 ### How to define a Query

-To add query handlers to a workflow, add a `queries` property to the exported workflow object:
+To add Query handlers to a Workflow, add a `queries` property to the exported Workflow object:

 ```ts
 // interface